ReCONstruct-Digital-Platform/explore-hlms/README.md

 A big where clause checking for inclusion in the two lists would be slow!
 We join the mrcs and sc tables as needed to optimize query completion time - joining on both tables singificantly impacts query time!

+## I18n/Translation

+Dynamic translation between french and english is achieved through different means based on the source of the text.

+For static text within the main HTML template, we identify all translatable elements with a `lang` attribute on the ancestor and a `data-key` attribute on the text element.
+Javascript code will run and lookup the trabslation in the `langdata` object for the selected locale.

+For server generated text, we do a similar thing on the server, looking up the translation of each string in a dictionary.